athul057/React/notes/npminstall.md

 # Installing npm

+To initiate the npm
 **`npm init`**

-To initiate the npm
+To install the parcel .Parcel will basically bundle whole of our code together(HTML,CSS,JS).It will speed up our application.

 **`npm install -D parcel`**

-To install the parcel .Parcel will basically bundle whole of our code together(HTML,CSS,JS)
+Because of this bundledr our react app will be very fast....
+Parcel's job is to speed up our app,compress our app.

 if we put this as `/node_modules` as in `.gitignore` file this will be ignored during git hub action time..